 - A corporation can issue shares, both common shares, and preferred shares.
 The corporation doesn’t have a maturity, it is a separate entity and lasts forever.
 If a shareholder dies, then the shares can be transferred to others.

 - Corporations are really costly to set-up as they are listed in exchanges and require lots of legal works such as the formation of the board, selecting underwriters, and other set-ups.

 - The disclosure requirement incorporation is too high, so the risk of idea leakage is immense.

 - The most important drawback of a corporation is double taxation.
-Corporate Tax is charged to the organization separately and when dividendsDividendsDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company. are being distributed to shareholders, a dividend tax is also charged.
+Corporate Tax is charged to the organization separately and when dividendsDividendsDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity. are being distributed to shareholders, a dividend tax is also charged.
 So this creates a huge impact on the personal income of the owners.

 - Fundraising is extremely easy for a corporation as there are several sources by which a corporation can raise funds and Institutions gain confidence in financing corporations as they are structurally big and meets legal obligations before setup.

 - It should be simple so that participants get to know what is happening and the chances of fraud reduce.
 A simple structure attracts individuals who research companies and plan to invest.
 So it should be transparent and simple.

 - Ethics should be strong, there should be clear rules circulated within the organization regarding correct procedures to be followed